MooersLab/pymolshortcuts/README.md

 You can delete the unwanted version(s) at a latter time.
 These functions are useful if you do not have these files under version control.

-The functions are stored in a single file: pymolshortcuts.py

-Edit the file paths to outside executables like text editors.
-The shortcuts work best on the command line below the command history window because you can copy and paste text onto this command line.

-Videos that demonstrate representatives from each class of shortcut are planned.

 ## Print shortcuts and their descriptions